auth70/bodyguard/README.md

 #### application/x-www-form-urlencoded

+Using an internal streaming parser.

 URL-encoded form data is automatically mapped into a JavaScript object, with support for:

 - Strings and numbers
+- Optionally casted booleans
+- Nested objects using dot notation syntax
-- Nested objects and arrays using dot and square bracket syntax respectively
+- Nested arrays using square bracket syntax, with support for both numeric and auto-incrementing indexes

 ## Examples